donghao0210/donghao0210/README.md

 - 🌱 I'm working on [Tenancy](https://github.com/FourKIA)

 - 💬 Ask me about **Linux, Basic Web App Security, Basic Network Security & Networking**
-- 🏆 My goal this year is to learn & hardern my skills from the industry as an intern.

 <h3 align="left">Connect with me:</h3>